-- 1) Firearms, rifles, shotguns, tasers and handguns, with or without a concealed carry permit. - BB and pellet pistols, rifles that are spring, gas, or air powered, facsimile weapons, paint guns, and airsoft guns. - 3) Sharp objects such as: hunting knives, throwing stars, swords, and bows and arrows. - Explosives, fireworks, dangerous chemicals, bombs, or household items manipulated with the intent to create a bomb. - 5) Ornamental weaponry used for decorative purposes. - 6) Self-made weapons or the use of any item with the intent of threatening or causing harm to another.
-Possession or use of any of the above items, even if legally possessed, that harms, threatens, causes fear, or raises the concern of members of the University is strictly prohibited.
+- Firearms, rifles, shotguns, tasers and handguns, with or without a concealed carry permit. - 2) BB and pellet pistols, rifles that are spring, gas, or air powered, facsimile weapons, paint guns, and airsoft guns. - Sharp objects such as: hunting knives, throwing stars, swords, and bows and arrows. - 4) Explosives, fireworks, dangerous chemicals, bombs, or household items manipulated with the intent to create a bomb. - 5) Ornamental weaponry used for decorative purposes. - 6) Self-made weapons or the use of any item with the intent of threatening or causing harm to another.
+Possession or use of any of the above items, even if legally possessed, that harms, threatens, causes fear, or raises the concern of members of the University is strictly prohibited. - Weapon paraphernalia including but not limited to: bullets, arrows, magazine clips, and other miscellaneous firearm accessories.